How often should you apply for a credit card?

 A balance transfer can help you combine multiple credit card payments into a single monthly payment.
 Some credit cards even offer low or 0% introductory rates.
 Just keep in mind that the introductory rate only lasts for a limited time.
 And depending on the issuer, you might have to pay a balance transfer fee.

-It’s also important to know that debt consolidation won’t erase your debt.
+Keep in mind, too, that debt consolidation won’t erase your debt.
 And a balance transfer is just one option.
 Working with a credit counselor may help you figure out the best way to manage your debt.

 Compare cards